-Respiratory therapists are responsible for assessments, treatments, diagnostic testing, and having critical thinking skills, while multi-tasking, for all patients in a healthcare or homecare settings, especially patients with cardiopulmonary diseases.
+Respiratory therapists are responsible for assessments, treatments, diagnostic testing, and having critical thinking skills, while multi-tasking, for all patients in a healthcare or homecare setting, especially patients with cardiopulmonary diseases.
 Students in the respiratory therapy program must be able to adequately function and perform procedures, treatments, and testing within the scope of practice.
-Essential functions includes, but are not limited to the following:
+Essential functions include, but are not limited to the following:

-- Students must be able communicate appropriately and efficiently with a diversity population (i.e. faculty, hospital staff, patients, and patients’ family members.)
+- Students must be able communicate appropriately and efficiently with a diverse population (i.e. faculty, hospital staff, patients, and patients’ family members.)

 - Convey thoughts in verbal and written form

 - Use and interpret appropriate non-verbal communication

 - Students must have the strength and physical ability to perform adequate patient care.

 - Students should be able to maneuver patients, equipment, and other related items without causing personal harm or harm to others

 - Students must be able to properly perform patient assessments, operate equipment safely, and perform procedures at a competent level.

 - Students must possess adequate hearing and vision in order to properly assess patients